saadq/resumake.io/contributing.md

 # Contributing to Resumake

+## Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](./code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

+---

 Thanks very much for taking the time to contribute!
 Here's a Table of Contents that should cover mostly everything you may be interested in:

 1. [Project Overview](#project-overview)